A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Experimental Results and Analysis

-In this experiment, we compare the \ABA~algorithm with the \texttt{fast-anticlustering} algorithm of \cite{papenberg2021using} on 16 datasets containing up to 6.3 million objects and 3,072 features.
-The \texttt{fast-anticlustering} algorithm was run with the same configuration as in \cite{papenberg2021using}, using 5 exchange partners determined via nearest-neighbor search (denoted P-N5).
-Additionally, we applied the algorithm with 5, 50, and 500 randomly chosen exchange partners (P-R5, P-R50, P-R500).
-As a baseline, we used random partitioning (Rand).
-The \ABA~algorithm is deterministic, whereas the other algorithms are stochastic and require a random seed.
-We ran each benchmark algorithm three times per problem instance and report the average metrics below.
-We stopped a run if a time limit of two hours has been reached.
-Table~\ref{tbl:aggregated_results_k5_ofv_cpu} presents the results for $K=5$.
-The first three columns list the name of the dataset, the number of objects ($N$), and the number of features ($D$).
-Column~4 reports the objective function values for the solutions obtained by the \ABA~algorithm (ofv \ABA), computed here as the sum of squared Euclidean distances between the objects and their corresponding anticluster centroid.
-Columns~5--8 show the percentage deviation of the objective function values obtained by the benchmark algorithms from that of \ABA.
+Table~\ref{tbl:npi} presents the results for the Npi dataset.
+The first column lists the number of anticlusters~$K$.
+The second column reports the objective function values for the solutions obtained by the \ABA~algorithm (ofv \ABA), computed here as the sum of squared Euclidean distances between the objects and their corresponding anticluster centroid.
+Columns~3--7 show the percentage deviation of the objective function values obtained by the benchmark algorithms from that of \ABA.
 A negative deviation indicates that the \ABA~algorithm outperformed the respective algorithm.
-A dash (---) means that the respective algorithm did not return a solution within the prescribed time limit of two hours in any of the three runs.
-Column~10 gives the running time of the \ABA~algorithm in seconds, while columns 11--14 report the percentage deviations of the running time of the \texttt{fast-anticlustering} algorithms from that of \ABA.
+Column~8 gives the running time of the \ABA~algorithm in seconds, while columns 9--12 report the percentage deviations of the running time of the \texttt{fast-anticlustering} algorithms from that of \ABA.
 A positive deviation indicates that the respective algorithm is slower than the \ABA~algorithm.
-To compute the average, the bottom row of the table, we exclude the dash-entries and take the average only across the entries where the respective algorithm computed a solution.
+The bottom row of the table reports the average values.
+For each instance (row), the best solution quality and the best running time are highlighted in bold.
+The main conclusions from Table~\ref{tbl:npi} are that the \ABA~algorithm consistently provides the best solution quality and is substantially faster than the \texttt{fast-anticlustering} algorithms.
+For small values of $K$, all tested algorithms deliver similar solution quality.
+For larger values of $K$, however, the \ABA~algorithm provides substantial improvements in terms of solution quality.
+In particular, for $K=5{,}000$, the \ABA~algorithm provides a solution that is, on average, more than 16\% better than the solutions produced by P-N5 and more than 30\% better than the solutions produced by random partitioning.